 What is the Army Combat Fitness Test?

-The Army approved a new physical fitness test – Army Combat Fitness Test (ACFT) – for all Active, National Guard and Reserve Soldiers that is highly correlated with combat readiness.
+The Army approved a new physical fitness test – Army Combat Fitness Test (ACFT) – for all Active duty, National Guard and Reserve Soldiers that is highly correlated with combat readiness.
 The Army will execute the test through U.S. Army Training and Doctrine Command (TRADOC) and the U.S. Army Center for Initial Military Training (USACIMT).

 This new physical fitness test will strengthen unit and collective readiness and provide the nation with physically fit Soldiers of unmatched lethality to deploy, fight and win decisively on any future battlefield.